by Dr. Edward Group DC, NP, DACBN, DCBCN, DABFM

 4. Plantain Leaf

-The plantain leaf has been used for hundreds of years to ease cough and soothe irritated mucous membranes.
-Clinical trials have found it favorable against cough, cold, and lung irritation.
+The plantain leaf has been used for hundreds of years to ease a cough and soothe irritated mucous membranes.
+Clinical trials have found it favorable against a cough, cold, and lung irritation.
 Plantain leaf has an added bonus in that it may help relieve a dry cough by spawning mucus production in the lungs.
 Good stuff!

 The Greeks, Romans, Chinese, and even Indian Ayurvedic medicine have cited elecampane for respiratory support and, since the 1800’s, lozenges and cough drops have been produced from elecampane root.
 The reason?
 Elecampane has a relaxing effect on smooth tracheal muscles.
 There are two active compounds in elecampane root that provide the beneficial effect — inulin, which soothes bronchial passage, and alantolactone, an expectorant with antitussive action.

 Did you know that horses given lobelia are able to breath more deeply?
 Its benefits are not limited to equestrians.
 Lobelia, by some accounts, is thought to be one of the most valuable herbal remedies in existence.
 Lobelia contains an alkaloid known as lobeline, which thins mucus, breaks up congestion.
 Additionally, lobelia stimulates the adrenal glands to release epinephrine, in effect, this relaxes the airways and allows for easier breathing.
-Also, because lobelia helps to relax smooth muscles, it is included in many cough and cold remedies.
+Also, because lobelia helps to relax smooth muscles, it is included in many coughs and cold remedies.
 Lobelia should be part of everyone’s respiratory support protocol!

 Chaparral, a plant native to the southwest, has been appreciated by the Native Americans for lung detoxification and respiratory support.
-Chaparral contains powerful antioxidants that resist irritation and NDGA which is known to fight histamine response.
+It contains powerful antioxidants that resist irritation and NDGA which is known to fight histamine response.
 Chaparral is also a herb that fights harmful organisms.
 The benefits of chaparral are most available in a tincture extraction but chaparral tea may support respiratory problems by encouraging an expectorant action to clear airways of mucus.

 9. Osha Root

 Osha is an herb native to the Rocky Mountain area and has historically been used by the Native Americans for respiratory support.
 The roots of the plant contain camphor and other compounds which make it one of the best lung-support herbs in America.
-One of the main benefits of osha root is that it helps increase circulation to the lungs, which makes it easier to take deep breaths.
-Also… when seasonal sensitivities flare up your sinuses, osha root, which is not an actual antihistamine, does produce a similar effect and may be help calm respiratory irritation!
+One of the main benefits of Osha root is that it helps increase circulation to the lungs, which makes it easier to take deep breaths.
+Also… when seasonal sensitivities flare up your sinuses, Osha root, which is not an actual antihistamine, does produce a similar effect and maybe help calm respiratory irritation!

 Supplementing with Lung Support Herbs